-When you call the office of Attorney Kathleen (Kathy) Reiley, you get "Kathy", complete with her outgoing and engaging personality, wonderful sense of humor, straight forward no-nonsense Iowa-bred matter of the fact attitude, courage of a bush pilot, and undeniable caring heart that understands the journey that you have embarked upon in divorce, child custody, support, and domestic contracts and disputes, but without the marble floors or the prices to go with them.
-Meet Attorney Kathleen Reiley virtually.
+When you call the law offices of Attorney Kathleen (Kathy) Reiley, you get "Kathy", complete with her outgoing and engaging personality, wonderful sense of humor, straight forward no-nonsense Iowa-bred matter of the fact attitude, courage of a bush pilot, and undeniable caring heart that understands the journey that you have embarked upon in divorce, child custody, support, or domestic contracts and disputes, but without the marble floors or the prices to go with them.

-Attorney Kathleen Reiley is a Wisconsin divorce & family Law lawyer with more than two decades of experience handling every type of divorce action.
-You can click on the links below to read more information about the types of divorces recognized by Wisconsin divorce law and some questions frequently raised with regard to Wisconsin divorce laws such as marital property agreements, or refer to Wisconsin Divorce Law for a comprehensive overview.
+Attorney Kathleen Reiley is a Wisconsin divorce & family Law lawyer with three decades of experience handling every type of divorce action.
+You can click on the links below to read more information about the types of divorces recognized by Wisconsin Divorce Law and some questions frequently raised with regard to Wisconsin divorce laws such as marital property agreements, or refer to Wisconsin Divorce Law for a comprehensive overview.

 Under Wisconsin laws, mediation is recognized as one form of alternative dispute resolution to resolve conflicts including divorce mediation and contract mediation (dispute resolution for people living together).
 Attorney Kathleen Reiley is an experienced mediator.
 Whether a person's attorney can be present at the mediation depends upon certain facts.
 Attorney Reiley can serve as a neutral third party mediator in cases in which she does not represent the parties, or she can prepare clients to go to mediation.

 The legal custody and physical placement of a child are often times referred to as "custody" in general, however, legal custody, physical placement and visitation have different meanings under the law.
 The overview about legal custody, placement and visitation explains some of these differences.
 Custody will be an issue that must be resolved in any divorce with children.